 Step 5.
-The Deploy OVF Template window is displayed with the Select source option selected, as shown in Figure 6: Deploy OVF template .
+The Deploy OVF Template window is displayed with the Select source option selected, as shown in the following figure.

-Figure 6: Deploy OVF template
+Figure 6: Deploy OVF Template

 - Step 6.
-Specify the location of the vSIM OVA archive file (sros-vm.ova). - a.
-Select the Local file option button to browse for and retrieve a local file; Figure 7: Select the local file shows an example selection using the Local file option button.
+Specify the location of the vSIM OVA archive file (sros-vm.ova), using the following steps: - a.
+Select the Local file option button to browse for and retrieve a local file.The following figure shows an example selection using the Local file option.